FAQs on the Smith College Fulbright Program

 Absolutely!
 Many candidates studied abroad and made useful contacts with affiliates or gained teaching experience.
 Some students apply to countries they've already spent time in and many branch out to new places.
 It's important to contact us about your Fulbright aspirations before going abroad to a) ensure you use your time abroad in the most advantageous way and b) formulate a Fulbright plan because most of your application is completed as a Junior.
 Careful planning is necessary because you will not have the same access to Smith faculty to advise you.
 When you return to campus as a Senior it will be too late to start an application.
 Don't miss out!

 Probably not.
-These fellowships are extremely competitive.
+These fellowships are hugely competitive.
 A student must secure sponsorship through Smith College's Fellowship Program to obtain institutional endorsement to apply.
-To be considered a student must meet the criteria listed at www.smith.edu/fulbright/rhodes_elig.php The odds of receiving one of these high-stakes fellowships (UK Fulbright Study/Research Grant Open Awards applicants have a 1.4% chance of winning nationally) are very slim compared to other Fulbright options.
+To be considered a student must meet rarefied criteria.
+The odds of receiving one of these high-stakes fellowships (UK Fulbright Study/Research Grant Open Awards applicants have a 1.4% chance of winning nationally) are extremely slim compared to other Fulbright options.
 For that reason, we generally encourage students to apply elsewhere.

 Yes.
 We can accept qualified Smith alumnae who live close enough to attend at least three meetings at Smith in the fall.
 In certain circumstances, we may consider others who live farther afield and already have a developed, realistic idea what they want to do.
 If you cannot physically come to the college, you will have to complete your application by August 31 because the process will need to be conducted via Skype.
 If you are attending another U.S. institution and they have a FPA (Fulbright Program Advisor), you must apply through them.